jessicarush/react-notes/hooks.md

 ## useRef

+[useRef](https://react.dev/reference/react/useRef) is used when you want a component to “remember” some information, but you don’t want that information to trigger new renders

-[useRef](https://react.dev/reference/react/useRef) is a hook that lets you reference a value that’s not needed for rendering. `useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument (initialValue).
+`useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument (initialValue).
 The returned object will persist for the full lifetime of the component.

 Essentially, `useRef` is like a “box” that can hold a value in its `.current` property and is handy for keeping any mutable value around.
 Keep in mind that `useRef` doesn’t notify you when its content changes.
 Mutating the `.current` property doesn’t cause a re-render.
 This is why it's useful in the `useEffect` examples above where we need to set a flag to keep track of renders and updates.
 In fact, if you try to assign a value to a normal variable inside `useEffect`: